Schleifner/Tiny-Wasm-Compiler-Learn/Readme.md

 2. Why use C++ 14?
    C++ is the most classic system-level programming language.
 It's friendly to interacting with operating system and JIT code.
 In meanwhile, it's more powerful than C. Using version 14 is due to some embedded compiler doesn't support C++17 and further.
 3. Which operating system and compiler to use?
    No limit here.
-But some guide of this repo may assume developers are developing on a x86_64 Ubuntu with gcc-arm64 cross compiler and testing with qemu user mode emulator.
+But some guide of this repo may assume developers are developing on a x86_64 Ubuntu 24.04 or later with gcc-arm64 cross compiler and testing with qemu user mode emulator.
 If someone is not using this setup, some steps need to be adapted.

+## Prerequisite knowledge

+1. As a compiler developer, **Compiler principle** is the core knowledge
+2. Emit machine code need solid knowledge about **Computer Organization and Architecture**
+3. Load JIT code need to interaction with operating system, so **Principles of Operating Systems** is also necessary

+For developers who have not systematically studied these principles in university or have not learned them thoroughly, it is strongly required to study or revise them.
+In [Learning_Materials](./Learning_Materials) there are some recommended curses

 ## What to do Next